stephane-legalliard/php_challenge2_portfolio/README.md

 * Link your **GitHub** account https://github.com/settings/profile (take the time to fill out your profile information)
 * Link your **LinkedIn** account
-* Link your **Stack Overflow Carrers** account (if you do not have one, create it on http://careers.stackoverflow.com/)
+* Link your **Stack Overflow** account (if you do not have one, create it on https://stackoverflow.com/users/signup?ssrc=head&returnurl=http%3a%2f%2fstackoverflow.com%2f)

 ## Hosting